dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 ## Copy the wheel file (check dist/ for the exact filename)
 scp dist/personal_analytics_backend-0.2.0-py3-none-any.whl user@your-server:/opt/pa-backend/

-## ONLY Copy your .env file and gunicorn config if they changed, make sure to copy the correct (production) ones.
+## Careful: only copy your .env file and gunicorn config if they changed, make sure to copy the correct (production) one for the .env file!
 #scp .env user@your-server:/opt/pa-backend/
-#scp gunicorn_conf.py user@your-server:/opt/pa-backend/
+#scp deployment/gunicorn_conf.py user@your-server:/opt/pa-backend/
 ```

 #### On Server - Install/Update